idenfy/Documentation/pages/IOSUICustomization.md

 ```

 ## Customization V2
-### Customization by changing views from idenfyviews module.
+### Customization by changing views from idenfyviews module:
 All UI elements are located in the separate module - idenfyviews.
 Classes are marked as public, so you can override them.
 #### 1. Including idenfyviews
 ```swift